k41m4n/SSM/README.md

 ![](Figures/unnamed-chunk-19-1.png)

-Calculating the diagnostic for one-step-ahead prediction residuals (standardised):
+Extracting one-step-ahead prediction residuals (standardised) using function `rstandard()` of the KFAS package and calculating diagnostic for these residuals using own defined functions `qStatistic`, `rStatistic`, `hStatistic` and `nStatistic`:

 ``` r
 predResid <- rstandard(outKFS)